 In dealing quickly with humanitarian and critical situations, the Kingdom hosts some foreign wounded and injured people and provides them with specialized treatment services at the highest levels.
 The Kingdom also regularly hosts conjoined twins for surgical separation.

-Public hospitals treatment are for all people, especially in critical cases where all classes and races disappear and the human level remains to be the determinant of providing the treatment in public hospitals, whether this treatment is for the citizen or foreign patient, especially in critical cases such as traffic accidents, fractures, burns or suffocation.
-In 2005, the compulsory health insurance was issued for non-Saudis that works in the Kingdom under the Cooperative Health Insurance Law and its executive regulations.
+Public hospitals treatment is for all people, especially in critical cases where all classes and races disappear and the human level remains to be the determinant of providing the treatment in public hospitals, whether this treatment is for the citizen or foreign patient, especially in critical cases such as traffic accidents, fractures, burns or suffocation.

 - Ministry of Health